rodneybakiskan/ps5-esp32/README.md

 # ps5-esp32
-Use a ps5 controller with an ESP32
+Use a ps5 controller with an ESP32.
+Note: Only controller inputs have been tested.
+Other functions like rumble or lights might not work, but could be implemented using the 'ps5ViewIncomingBits.ino' example.

 This is heavily based on the work of Jeffery Pernis to connect a PS3 controller to an ESP32, and the PS4-esp32 library.